Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 When customers return to a brand’s digital property, the software logs them in and authenticates them based on their credentials.
 A username/password combination is the most common method, but social login, biometric, and passwordless authentication are options.

-In the early 2010s, most brands worked with identity access management (IAM) vendors to build their customer registration, login, and authentication experiences.
+In the early 2010s, most brands worked with identity access management vendors to build their customer registration, login, and authentication experiences.

 But IAM vendors specialized in identifying employees and giving them access to resources.
 They couldn’t improve customer experience, operate on the necessary scale, or provide reliable system performance.